Welcome to today's edition of the Rush 24-7 podcast.

 And he is going to let fly his anger and his intent.

-I don't care what you do, I don't care what you think.
+I don't care what you think.

-We're gonna change this country.
+We're going to change this country.

-This is incident of really ripping into the Supreme Court, State of the Union, is a small indicator of what's possible on this score.
+This incident of really ripping into the Supreme Court, State of the Union, is a small indicator of what's possible on this score.

 So you mark my words.